momutuku/full-stack-challenge-2023/readme.md

 We need enable search / filters on all columns so that the executives are able to quickly search down the data.
 You need to alter the code to make the view referrals interface better ( Use your creativity )

+# Changes I made can
+Admin User
+username:moses@example.com
+password:moses@example.com

+The /register route is only available to the admin user I added a /users route that shows all the users info To make changes to a user, click on the user to display a pop up

+Added filters to all the columns of the referrals table To view comments for a referral, double click on the referral To add a comment double click on the referall then click on the "Add Comment" Only an admin/supervisor can add referrals